xtevenx/planet-wars-starterpackage/python_engine/specification.md

 -------------

 The output is split into two parts, separated by a pipe character:
-  - The first part is the information for the planets:
+  - The first part is the information for the planets.
+The planets are separated by colons and formatted as follows:

     ```text
     x,y,owner,numShips,growthRate
     ```

-  - The second part is the information for the turns:
+  - The second part is the information for the turns.
+The fleets are separated by colons and formatted as follows:
       - A turn has multiple values separated by commas:
           - The first `|P|` values are information for the planet states: